swaechter/smbjwrapper/README.md

     SharedDirectory sharedDirectory = new SharedDirectory(rootDirectory, "Directory");
     sharedDirectory.createDirectory();

-Create a directory in the current directory (Same as createDirectory for path `Directory/Subdirectory`):
+Create a directory in the current directory (Same as `SharedDirectory.createDirectory` for path `Directory/Subdirectory`):

     SharedDirectory sharedDirectory = new SharedDirectory(rootDirectory, "Directory");
     SharedDirectory newSharedDirectory = sharedDirectory.createDirectoryInCurrentDirectory("Subdirectory");

-Create a file in the current directory (Same as createFile for path `Directory/Subfile`):
+Create a file in the current directory (Same as `SharedFile.createFile` for path `Directory/Subfile`):

     SharedDirectory sharedDirectory = new SharedDirectory(rootDirectory, "Directory");
     SharedFile newSharedFile = sharedDirectory.createFileInCurrentDirectory("Subfile");